 Dear Friends of Brooklyn Community Pride Center:

 We realize that as Brooklyn’s only LGBTQ+ community center, we are a refuge for many people who may not have places to go where they feel safe and accepted.
 But out of concern for the health of our staff, our community partners, our volunteers, and our many visitors who are among the most at-risk for this particular virus, we must do what we can to minimize the risk of further spread.
+We are excited to once again be a place people can visit for services and look forward to being fully operational again soon.

 Please take precautions to protect yourself and others.